khanhngguyen/ConbiniMart/README.md

 ![CLEAN Architecture](./projectDesign/CLEAN%20Architecture.png)

-## Features
+## 4.1.2.
+Features
-!!!
-Only working features are listed here

 #### User Functionalities

 - Users can register for an account, email for each user is unique, no email is used for 2 accounts.
-Users can.not register as an Admin/
+Users can not register as an Admin.
-- Users can log in and access certain endpoints, e.g. get their profile, update password, update their profile (name, email), delete their own account.
+- Users can log in and access certain endpoints, e.g. get their profile, update password, update their profile (name, email), delete their own account, get all their orders, etc.

 #### Product Functionalities
 - Browse Products: anyone can browse available products and single product.
-Users can also search and sort products.
+Users can also search and sort products using query.
+- Orders:
+   - Logged in users can make new orders (with orders products).
+   - A user can browse all orders created by them.

 #### Admin Functionalities

 - User Management: Admins can view all users, or view a sigle user.
 Admin can create new admin account.
 - Product Management: only Admins can create, edit, and delete products.

-## Backend demo
+## 4.1.3.
+Backend demo

 - [Swagger Docs](https://fs15kim-ecommerce-backend.azurewebsites.net/swagger/index.html)